 He paused, eying her.
 “If you absolutely must read them, you can stay in here and do it.”

-She glanced at the room, and thought of the stuffy priests standing in a flock around her, listening to her sound out words and make a fool of herself.
+She glanced at the room, and thought of the stuffy priests standing in a flock around her, listening to her sound out words, making a fool of herself.

-Besides, she didn’t really even want them for that reason.
-Still, if there was one thing. . . .

 “Are there any books on history?” she asked.